mesopelagique/FormObject/README.md

 $myButton:=formParser.object("MyButtonName", "button") // or formParser.button("MyButtonName")
 ```

-### generate event code
+#### generate event code

-Using this code, the form method code will be replaced by a `Case of` on all available events
+Using this code, the form method code will be replaced by a `Case of` on all available events.
+This code is used for the macro.

 ```4d
 $form.setMethodCode($form.generateEventCode())